AnalyticsMarch 2026 · 8 min read

 Bar chart comparing campaign performance metrics before and after fixing GA4 conversion tracking in DACH accounts, showing improvement in tracked conversions, smart bidding efficiency, and ROAS

-Median performance improvement after fixing GA4 tracking across 38 DACH accounts (2023–2025).
-Tracked conversions nearly tripled — not because more leads arrived, but because they finally became visible to the algorithm.
+Median performance improvement after fixing GA4 tracking across 38 DACH accounts (2023-2025).
+Tracked conversions nearly tripled, not because more leads arrived, but because they finally became visible to the algorithm (Growth Junction repair set, 2023-2025).

-If your site shows a cookie consent banner (required under DSGVO/nDSG for Swiss and EU sites), you need to configure Consent Mode V2 in GTM.
-Without it, Google cannot model conversions from users who decline cookies — which in Switzerland typically means 30–45% of traffic goes untracked.
+If your site shows a cookie consent banner, which is the norm for Swiss and EU business sites, you need to configure Consent Mode V2 in GTM (EDOEB guidance; Google Consent Mode documentation, 2026).
+Without it, Google cannot model conversions from users who decline cookies, which is one of the most common reasons measured conversion volume drops below what the business is actually seeing.

 Consent Mode V2 uses Google's modelling to fill in conversion data for cookie-declined users, based on behaviour patterns from users who did consent.
-It does not track those users directly — it statistically estimates conversions.
-The practical effect: you typically recover 15–25% of conversions that were previously invisible.
-This meaningfully improves the signal quality for smart bidding.
+It does not track those users directly.
+It estimates conversions statistically.
+In account cleanups, that usually improves signal quality for smart bidding even when the raw lead flow itself did not change.

 Setting up Consent Mode V2 requires one additional GTM tag and a connection to your consent management platform (CMP) - tools like Cookiebot, Borlabs Cookie, or OneTrust have ready-made GTM templates.
 The setup is covered separately in the Consent Mode V2 guide, but the core principle is: do not set up GA4 conversion tracking without it.

-In my experience working with DACH clients, the most common failure mode is not a complex technical error — it is a simple disconnect between GA4 and Google Ads that nobody noticed.
-A moving company in the Zurich area I worked with had been running Google Ads for eight months with a "conversion tracking active" label in their account.
+Across client accounts, the most common failure mode is not a complex technical error.
+It is a simple disconnect between GA4 and Google Ads that nobody noticed.
+One real estate account I worked on had been running Google Ads for months with a "conversion tracking active" label visible in the interface.
 The tracking tag was firing.
 The GA4 property was collecting data.
-But the GA4 conversion event had never been imported into Google Ads — it had just sat there, invisible to the bidding algorithm.
+But the valuation-request event had never been imported into Google Ads, so the bidding algorithm was effectively blind.

 Data sources & methodology